+The most important part of the entire shower project to get right is absolutely the floor pan!
 And, not surprisingly, this is where most do-it-yourselfers, make a mistake, try to make a shortcut, or just flat out get it wrong.
 Building the floor pan incorrectly can lead to leaking, of course, but also mold growth underneath the tile and mortar bed if a proper “pre-slope” isn’t installed.

 Let’s start here: What is a shower pan?

 The shower pan is the part of the shower which waterproofs it, protecting the floor and surrounding walls from the effects of constant moisture exposure, such as mold & rot.